 - self-assessment tools,

-- a resource library,
+- a resource center,

 - assistance in writing resumes, cover letters, personal statements, and other professional correspondence,